-Violence of any kind is never acceptable.
-At the Derek Smith Law Group, we have helped countless women throughout New York, New Jersey and Pennsylvania regain their lives after experiencing workplace harassment, sexism and violence.
-Call for a FREE CONSULTATION and speak with one of our Employment Attorneys in New York City to learn how we can help.
+The violence of any kind is never acceptable.
+At the Derek Smith Law Group, we have helped countless women throughout New York, Florida, New Jersey, and Pennsylvania regain their lives after experiencing workplace harassment, sexism, and violence.
+Call us at 800-807-2209 for a free consultation.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020